zth/rescript-relay/reason-relay-documentation/docs/making-queries.md

 ### `fetch`

-Sometimes you just need the query data outside of React. `fetch` Let's you make the query and get the data back in a promise.
+Sometimes you just need the query data outside of React. `fetch` lets you make the query and get the data back in a promise.

 Please note though that `fetch` does not necessarily retain data in the Relay store, meaning it's really only suitable for data you only need once at a particular point in time.
 For refetching data, please check out [refetching data](refetching-data).